SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/types_of_testing.en.md

 Note 1: All browsers have a performance tab in their developers' tools section (accessible by pressing F12)

-Note 2: this is generally measured per system and not per function/feature.
+Note 2: This is generally measured per system and not per function/feature.

 _____________________
 **_Below there are some of the testing methods (according to ISTQB Agile Extension syllabus) that can be implemented through Selenium._**